Art Therapy is one of a variety of modalities we use at Innate Therapies

 Art washes away from the soul the dust of everyday life. – Pablo Picasso

-1. You do not have to have any previous art skill to take part in art therapy or for art therapy to be effective.
+1. You do not have to have any previous art skill to take part in art treatment or for art therapy to be effective.
 Art therapy is a way for your body to express past and present emotions through the medium of art.

 2. An Art Therapist is trained to read the non-verbal cues and responses throughout the session.
 They are not focused on the end artwork but the process taken to create it and work with the client to identify what is being expressed through art.

-5. Art Therapy works because it allows the client to express themselves in ways other than verbally.
+5. Art remedy works because it allows the client to express themselves in ways other than verbally.
 Often a person will struggle to find the words express the feelings and emotions they are going through however through a professional art therapy appointment they will be able to better express those emotions via a variety of art mediums which takes the pressure off and allows for transformative change.